aviral2552/cleanmymac/README.md

 ## Uninstallation

 Note: Uninstallation is not required for updates.
-Clean My macOS has a self-updated script that executes on every run.
+Clean My macOS has a self-updater script that executes on every run.

 To uninstall, run the following command in terminal